flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 # Tutorial 3: Word Embeddings

-We provide a set of classes with which you can embed the words in sentences in various ways.
+Flair supports many embeddings with which you can embed the words in sentences in various ways.
 This tutorial explains how that works.
 We assume that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of this library.

 ## Embeddings

+Flair hides the complexity of different embeddings between a simple interface.
+Simply instantiate the embedding class you require and call `embed()` to embed your text.

+All embeddings produced with our methods are PyTorch vectors, so they can be immediately used for training and fine-tuning.

-All word embedding classes inherit from the `TokenEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
+All embeddings inherit from the `Embeddings` class and implement the `embed()` method which you need to call to embed your text.
 This means that for most users of Flair, the complexity of different embeddings remains hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.
 All embeddings produced with our methods are PyTorch vectors, so they can be immediately used for training and fine-tuning.